Ignis-g/journey_map/README.md

 Journey needs to be running before you start the script.

-This is a first draft, it works pretty well on a 1920x1080 monitor.
+This is a first draft.
 Maybe Tower needs some work still.